Protecting and preserving trees, shrubs and plants

 Guelph is working to maximize the health and size of its urban forest, and is committed to having the highest tree canopy among comparable municipalities.
-To succeed, the City, residents, businesses and community partners must work together to increase the size and health of Guelph’s urban forest.
+To succeed, the City, residents, businesses and community groups must work together to help manage Guelph’s urban forest.

 Documents and reports

 Urban Forestry Management Plan – October 15, 2012 PBEE Report